 The University strongly recommends that you consider alternative travel arrangements to driving wherever possible.
 There are good public transport links in and around Newport.
-The university has negotiated some excellent discounts with our local public transport providers.
-For more information visit the Estates and Facilitates Travel page.
+For more information about travel discounts, visit the Estates and Facilitates Travel page.

 If you wish to car share, students are encouraged to arrange their own car shares as traffic and parking congestion are a regular issue at the University, especially around the start of term.

 How do I arrange a car share to travel to and from University?